Monthly Archives: August 2017

 “…my gut tells me this whole program is not on the level.”

 “Yeah, jeepers, if only we’d thought to investigate this more than not even a little bit.”

 Probably too little, too late, but the Christian Scoobies decide to follow Sonstad’s limo after the show.
 I have no idea what they expect to accomplish by doing this…and apparently, neither do our heroes.
-They try, though, and manage to follow the limo for ten whole seconds before being two SUVs box Murph’s car and force him to stop.
+They try, though, and manage to follow the limo for ten whole seconds before two SUVs box Murph’s car in and force him to stop.
 A bunch of angry dudes get out and start rocking Murphy’s car.
 Yeah, they don’t take no guff from anyone who would dare look at their merchandise tables before the show is over!

 Silly intimidation over with, the Scoobies decide to come back to the next show.
 After all, they accomplished so much the first time!